asamuzaK/withExEditorHost/README.md

 EN | [JA](./README.ja.md)

 # withExEditorHost
-Native messaging host for Firefox add-on [withExEditor] (https://addons.mozilla.org/addon/withexeditor/ "withExEditor :: Add-ons for Firefox")
+Native messaging host for Firefox add-on [withExEditor](https://addons.mozilla.org/addon/withexeditor/ "withExEditor :: Add-ons for Firefox")

 ## Download the host

-Download a zip file or tar.gz file of the source code from [Releases] (https://github.com/asamuzaK/withExEditorHost/releases), save it in an arbitrary place after decompressing (for example, `C:\Users\XXX\withExEditorHost\`).
+Download a zip file or tar.gz file of the source code from [Releases](https://github.com/asamuzaK/withExEditorHost/releases "Releases · asamuzaK/withExEditorHost"), save it in an arbitrary place after decompressing (for example, `C:\Users\XXX\withExEditorHost\`).
 If you have a Github account, you can also clone and save the repository.

-Note that the host runs with [Node.js] (https://nodejs.org/en/), so if you do not have Node.js, please install it.
+Note that the host runs with [Node.js](https://nodejs.org/en/ "Node.js"), so if you do not have Node.js, please install it.

 ## Setting up the host